-A major misconception by consumers is that All-Season tires are suitable for ALL seasons.
-To some extent, this is true - most all-season tires should be handle some light snow.
+If only All-Season tires really were suitable for ALL seasons.
+To some extent, this is true - most all-season tires should be able to handle some light snow.
 However, a special purpose tire for winter can drastically improve vehicle handling and safety.
 These tires are designed to "bite" the snow and ice, allowing your car to grip in situations where all-season tires may cause your car to simply slide on top of the snow.

 You may have read on car forums or magazine articles about the well-known Blizzak or Nokian Hakkapeliitta tires.
 Most major tire manufacturers like Continental and Goodyear also make snow tires that are very well reviewed.
 Most All-Season tires have a label called "M+S" (Mud and Snow), however, they are not the same as a dedicated snow/ice or winter tire.

-For the 2017-2018 winter season, we have updated our rankings based on winter tests by ADAC, a German auto club (roughly equivalent to AAA in the U.S.).
-Here are our top snow tire picks based on consumer reviews on various sites like Tire Rack and Tire Buyer.
+For the 2019-2020 winter season, we updated our rankings based on winter tests by ADAC, a German auto club (roughly equivalent to AAA in the U.S.) and Auto Bild, a German automotive magazine.
+Here are our top snow tire picks based on consumer reviews on various sites like Discount Tire Direct and Tire Buyer.
 We have combined data from both sites in order to better rank the competitors.

 FTC Disclosure: We may receive compensation when you click on our links and/or purchase products linked on this web site.

-The Blizzak WS80 succeeds the earlier WS60 and WS70 winter tires.
-It currently has the best survey
+For 2019, the Blizzak WS90 succeeds the earlier WS60, WS70 and WS80 winter tires.
+The WS80 scored in the Top 3 best survey

 results in Tire Rack's winter tire category.